-Can People with Felony Convictions Vote in Florida?
+Can People With Felony Convictions Vote in Florida?

-By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on July 19, 2022Use these links to jump to different sections:
+By Benjy Schirm, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on May 23, 2025

 Nearly five million Americans are denied the right to vote because they have felony convictions.
 In Florida, felon voting rights have been a hotly contested legal issue.
 In 2019, Florida Governor Ron DeSantis signed into law a bill requiring felons to pay all outstanding fines and fees ordered in their felony sentence before their voting rights can be restored.
 A legal battle over the 2019 law came to a head in 2020 when the 11th Circuit Court of Appeals ruled in favor of the State of Florida on the law’s constitutionality.